Python-Markdown/markdown/docs/reference.md

 process multiple files without creating a new instance of the class for each document.
 State may need to be `reset` between each call to `convertFile` as is the case with `convert`.

+!!! warning

+    The Python-Markdown library does ***not*** sanitize its HTML output.
+If you are processing Markdown input from an untrusted source, it is your responsibility to ensure that it is properly sanitized.
+See [Markdown and XSS] for an overview of some of the dangers and [Improper markup sanitization in popular software] for notes on best practices to ensure HTML is properly sanitized.

+    The developers of Python-Markdown recommend using [nh3] or [bleach][] [^1] as a sanitizer on the output of `Markdown.convertFile`.
+However, be aware that those libraries may not be sufficient in themselves and will likely require customization.
+Some useful lists of allowed tags and attributes can be found in the [bleach-allowlist] library, which should work with either sanitizer.